 Career Outlook and Financial Forecast

 The BLS projects 26% employment growth for derrick operators working in the oil and gas industry and a 1% decline in the material moving industry from 2016 to 2026.
 In May 2017, the BLS reported that the median annual salary for oil and gas derrick operators was $46,140; for hoist and winch derrick operators, it was $43,210.

 Careers with similar job descriptions are:

 Those interested in a faster-growing career in the construction equipment operation industry may want to explore the career field of pile driving.
 Pile drivers operate machinery that pounds or 'drives' large support beams for construction projects into the ground.
 These workers can complete vocational training, learn on the job or participate in an apprenticeship program to learn their craft.
-Pile-driving machines are large and thus some states consider them the same as cranes and require operators to have a license.
-The median annual salary for pile drivers was $49,430 as of May 2015.
-The outlook for pile drivers is good, and the BLS projects jobs for these workers to increase by 17% from 2014 to 2024.
+Pile-driving machines are large, and thus some states consider them the same as cranes and require operators to have a license.
+The median annual salary for pile drivers was $57,650 as of May 2017.
+The outlook for pile drivers is good, and the BLS projects jobs for these workers to increase by 15% from 2016 to 2026.

 Heavy and Tractor-trailer Truck Driver

-Those who like to operate heavy machinery, but who would prefer to move off of the construction site, might like the career of heavy truck or tractor-trailer driver.
+Those who like to operate heavy machinery, but who would prefer to move off of the construction site, might like the career of a heavy truck or tractor-trailer driver.
 These drivers haul and drive heavy loads long distances.
 To operate large vehicles, these drivers need special training, which can be obtained through community colleges or professional truck driving schools.
 Heavy and tractor-trailer truck drivers need a commercial driver's license and may be required to complete on-the-job training.
-As of May 2015, these drivers had a median annual salary of $40,260.
-Jobs in this field are projected to increase by 5% from 2014 to 2024.
+As of May 2017, these drivers had a median annual salary of $42,480.
+Jobs in this field are projected to increase by 6% from 2016 to 2026.